Dragoș Nicolae Mădăraș: 2023: ITF success and provisional ban

 after failing to comply with the anti-corruption rules.

 2024: Suspension from professional tennis

-On 14 March the ITIA revealed the final verdict (four years and five months suspension) and the details of the incident that had led up to the ban.
+On 14 March 2024 the ITIA revealed the final verdict (four years and five months suspension) and the details of the incident that had led up to the ban.
 At the 2023 Wimbledon qualifying tournament, Mădăraș had refused to hand over a mobile telephone to ITIA investigators who wanted to examine it.
 Instead he gave the phone to his brother who ran away with it.
 It was also revealed Mădăraș had previously been under investigation for match-fixing by the ITIA in the years 2017–2020.

-2025:Appeal and ban reduction
+2025: Appeal and ban reduction

-In February 2025, it was announced that, following an appeal to the Court of Arbitration for Sport, Mădăraș' suspension had been cut to two years and would end on 16 August 2025.
+In February 2025, it was announced that, following an appeal to the Court of Arbitration for Sport, Mădăraș' suspension had been cut to two years and ultimately ended in August of that year.

 National representation

 Davis Cup

 Mădăraș has represented Sweden at the Davis Cup, where he made his first appearance in March 2022 in a tie against Japan.